Common symptoms you may notice with Fiat automatic transmissiontransmission:

 Grinding or rattling noise while driving

-Some Fiat cars have a standard 6-speed automatic transmission, which can develop a grinding noise present when the car is in the drive.
+Some Fiat cars have a standard 6-speed automatic transmission, which can develop a grinding noise present when the car itransmission, which can develop a grinding noise present when the car is in drive.

 This may happen when it starts from cold and goes away as it warms up or can be present all the time.
 The frequency of the noise follows the engine speed.

 - A torque converter has several needle bearings inside, which can wear out or get damaged due to poor maintenance.
 In addition to noise, this can create noticeable vibrations during accelerations.

 - Check the transmission fluid level and top it off if needed.
 If you don’t know when it was changed last time, consider replacing it with a filter.

 Fiat vehicles are known to have transmission issues.
 As soon as you notice any warning signs that can point to a faulty gearbox, check the transmission fluid level.
 Add the recommended transmission fluid, which most likely will be MOPAR 68092912AA.
 Verify by looking it up in your owner's manual.